Demining: Acoustic/seismic

 Acoustic/seismic methods involve creating sound waves above the ground and detecting the resulting vibrations at the surface.
 Usually the sound is generated by off-the-shelf loudspeakers or electrodynamic shakers, but some work has also been done with specialized ultrasound speakers that send tight beams into the ground.
-The measurements can be made with non-contact sensors such as microphones, radar, ultrasonic devices and laser Dopper vibrometers.
+The measurements can be made with non-contact sensors such as microphones, radar, ultrasonic devices and laser Doppler vibrometers.

 A landmine has a distinctive acoustic signature because it is a container.
 Sound waves alternately compress and expand the enclosed volume of air and there is a lag between the volume change and the pressure that increases as the frequency decreases.
 The landmine and the soil above it act like two coupled springs with a nonlinear response that does not depend on the composition of the container.
 Such a response is not seen in most other buried objects such as roots, rocks, concrete or other man-made objects (unless they are hollow items such as bottles and cans) so the detection method has few false positives.

 As well as having a low false positive rate, acoustic/seismic methods respond to different physical properties than other detectors, so they could be used in tandem for a richer source of information.
 They are also unaffected by moisture and weather, but have trouble in frozen ground and vegetation.
-However, because sound attenuates in the ground, the current technology is limited to mines "deeper than approximately one mine diameter".
+However, because sound attenuates in the ground, the technology has shown difficulty finding mines "deeper than approximately one mine diameter".
 It is also slow, with scans taking between 125 and 1000 seconds per square meter, but increasing the number of sensors can speed the scan up proportionately.

-Drones
+Unmanned ground vehicles

+Unmanned ground vehicles (UGVs) such as demining robots help protect the controller by distancing them from potential mines.
+Being electric they need an electrical source to charge batteries and be robust enough to withstand close detonations.
+In Ukraine in 2023, under the Brave1 platform, an "iron caterpillar" that uses a robotic vehicle with a cheap disposable mine activation roller as a form of all terrain mine activator, is in operation.